adityamujumdar/Smart-Dog-Collar-3000/README.md

 Here is the overall schematic for our system (v0.1)
 ![alt_text](https://user-images.githubusercontent.com/44142909/96659591-2d89db80-12fc-11eb-9afc-ad92f7a492bc.png)

-**NOTE**: Seems like schematic is wrong, for GPS module TX is connected to RX and vice versa.

 ## Setting up Raspberry Pi Zero

 * The specific Raspberry Pi Zero being used can be found for sale here: https://rb.gy/mcofca